 An all-day breakfast menu, large portions, and reasonable prices are the draw at this laid-back hotel diner.
-Classic morning eats include the Beach Breakfast Bonanza ($11.50), with three eggs, cheddar, and shitake mushrooms; or French toast ($13) with orange zest, topped with powdered sugar.
-The daily happy hour (4 to 7 p.m.) with $3 beers doesn’t hurt either.
+Classic morning eats include the Beach Breakfast Bonanza ($11.50), with three eggs, cheddar, and shiitake mushrooms; or French toast ($13) with orange zest and powdered sugar.
+The daily 4-to-7-p.m. happy hour with $3 beers doesn’t hurt either.

-This charming little spot in the lobby of the Sense Beach House hotel has a nice weekend brunch with lots of Instagram-friendly options, maritime-themed décor, and a breezy outdoor patio for people watching.
+This charming little spot in the lobby of the Sense Beach House hotel offers a nice weekend brunch with lots of Instagram-friendly options, maritime-themed decor, and a breezy patio for people-watching.
 The seafood-forward kitchen turns out everything from lobster and crab cake Benedicts ($18 to 25) to grilled oysters ($4 each) and key lime French toast ($12).